Chris Hartsfield, AIA

 Read more about Katie in her interview on our blog.

 John has almost 40 years of professional experience as a licensed architect in Arkansas and neighboring states.
 After 14 years with the multi-discipline firm that he co-founded, John formed Allison Architects, Inc. at the end of 1995 to concentrate on providing responsive and personalized Architectural, Planning and Interior Design services.
 In 2016, the firm was renamed Allison + Partners to reflect one of its most valuable characteristics: the spirit of partnership with clients.
-Since the inception of the firm, Allison + Partners has been recognized for its thoughtful and responsive design and received multiple design awards from the American Institute of Architects and other professional associations.

 •Continuing Education, Harvard Graduate School of Design, 2004